 Unfortunately, I’m, still addicted to the far superior products that iPhoto, GarageBand, and iMovie let you put out.
-They’re bundled in, and insanely polished and easy to use.
-For media production, there’s just no better option short of full-blown professional software, and the hardware is just so much nicer than the plasticky crap running Windows that I’ll keep buying Apple computers… for now.
+They’re bundled in, insanely polished and easy to use.
+For media production, there’s just no better option short of full-blown professional software.
+And the hardware design is so much nicer than ostentatious or cobbled together Windows machines that I’ll keep buying Apple computers… for now.

 It’s a weird world for an Apple switcher.